Bitlend-protocol/bitlend-docs/docs/pages/v1/comptroller.md

 marketCompSpeed = compRate * utilityFraction
 ```

-### COMP Distributed Per Block (All Markets)
+### BLEND Distributed Per Block (All Markets)

-The Comptroller contract’s `compRate` is an unsigned integer that indicates the rate at which the protocol distributes COMP to markets’ suppliers or borrowers, every Ethereum block.
-The value is the amount of COMP (in wei), per block, allocated for the markets.
-Note that not every market has COMP distributed to its participants (see Market Metadata).
+The Comptroller contract’s `compRate` is an unsigned integer that indicates the rate at which the protocol distributes BLEND to markets’ suppliers or borrowers, every Ethereum block.
+The value is the amount of BLEND (in wei), per block, allocated for the markets.
+Note that not every market has BLEND distributed to its participants (see Market Metadata).
-The compRate indicates how much COMP goes to the suppliers or borrowers, so doubling this number shows how much COMP goes to all suppliers and borrowers combined.
-The code examples implement reading the amount of COMP distributed, per Ethereum block, to all markets.
+The compRate indicates how much BLEND goes to the suppliers or borrowers, so doubling this number shows how much BLEND goes to all suppliers and borrowers combined.
+The code examples implement reading the amount of BLEND distributed, per Ethereum block, to all markets.

 #### Comptroller